눈치 and 정 Decoded: Korean Social Radar and Accumulated Bonds

 What nunchi is not

-A few things worth clearing up before going further:
+A few things worth clearing up:

 Nunchi is not "Koreans are passive-aggressive."
 Indirect communication is not the same as aggression.
 Nunchi-based communication often moves faster and more efficiently than explicit communication in high-context situations.
 The goal is harmony and smooth coordination, not the avoidance of accountability.